-Despite being known as a nation of tea drinkers, Brits consume on average 2 cups of coffee per day.
-With so many drinking coffee every day, there is a need for coffee related items.
+With over 60% of Americans drinking coffee every day, there is a need for coffee related items.
 Be it coffee mugs, creamers, syrups, or coffee itself, this caffeinated beverage is in demand.

 Non-dairy coffee creamer has stood out as a particularly popular item this year.
 ShipBob’s customer, Prymal, is an example of this sector’s success:

-“Last July, Prymal reached $40,000 USD in revenue.
-After switching to ShipBob just four months later in November, we are reaching $160,000 USD a month in revenue — that’s 300% growth.
-We’re also saving $8,000 per month in fulfillment costs.”– Courtney Lee, Founder of Prymal
+“Last July, Prymal reached $40,000 in revenue.
+After switching to ShipBob just four months later in November, we are reaching $160,000 a month in revenue — that’s 300% growth.
+We’re also saving $8,000 per month in fulfilment costs.”– Courtney Lee, Founder of Prymal

-The toy industry was booming last year, bringing in over £5 billion in revenue.
-Over the next few years, the toy and hobby sector will continue to grow, almost breaking breaking £7 billion in revenue during 2025.
+The toy industry was booming last year, bringing in $73 billion USD in revenue.
+Over the next few years, the toy and hobby sector will continue to grow, eventually breaking $150 million in revenue.